xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ```

 The candidates can facilitate fast transitions between different sets of documents without compromising the users' centers of interest (COIs) with which they were engaging.
 One practical scenario is handling outdated news articles that should not reappear in the recommendations.
 However, the past user interactions with those outdated articles should still influence the suggested documents.

-# Split Documents

-We provide a functionality to extract multiple snippets from the provided content of a document.

-The system uses Natural language processing (NLP) algorithms to split the document into multiple parts.

-Currently, automatic splitting works only with one language set when the system is set up; by default, it is English.
-If you need another one, please contact us.
-We are working to add support for multiple languages to our text-splitting algorithms.